Azrealy/Full-stack-learning/python/tornado/tutorial.md

 1. Though demo codes to understand how the function be decorated by `@gen.coroutine` executed involving from `Future`, `Runner` to `IOLoop`.

-## Part Three:
-Though some demo codes to introduce some usefull module in `tornado`.

-1. Demo code of use `tornado.concurrent`.
-2. Demo code of use `tornado.log`.

 # What is the asynchronous programming.

 Through the following concept, explain what the asynchronous programming is.
 If you already know what's the actually asynchronous programming is, you can skip this part.